"""This module implements BQSKit Runtime's Worker."""

 # Remove all tasks that are children of `addr` from initialized tasks

-for key, task in self._tasks.items():
+for key, task in list(self._tasks.items()):

 if task.is_descendant_of(addr):

-for mailbox_id in self._tasks[key].owned_mailboxes:
+for mailbox_id in task.owned_mailboxes:

 self._mailboxes.pop(mailbox_id)